microsoft/surface-duo-sdk-unity-samples/README.md

-# Unity Android samples for Surface Duo samples
+# Unity Android samples for Surface Duo

 Samples for Unity that adapt to the dual-screen display of the Surface Duo.